Accreditation

 800.621.7440

-A number of specific academic programs are accredited through external professional organizations.
-The undergraduate teacher education Program is accredited by the Iowa Department of Education, as is the MA program in school counseling.
+Several specific academic programs are accredited through external professional organizations.
+The undergraduate teacher education program and the master’s in school counseling are accredited by the Iowa Department of Education.
 The Council on Social Work Education has accredited the social work major at the baccalaureate level.
-The Commission on Accreditation of Athletic Training Education (CAATE) has accredited the master of athletic training program and the engineering program is accredited by the Accreditation Board for Engineering and Technology (ABET).
+The Commission on Accreditation of Athletic Training Education (CAATE) has accredited the master of athletic training program, and the engineering program is accredited by the Accreditation Board for Engineering and Technology (ABET).

 Professional Association Memberships: